skratchdot/skratchdot.com/projects/index.md

   reading/manipulating those chunks.

-### Color Libraries ###
+### Color Tools / Libraries ###

 - [colorify](/projects/colorify) - a collection of color tools

-- [infinite-gradients](/projects/infinite-gradients) - An HTML experiment for generating randomly created CSS3 gradients (both linear and radial)
+- [infinite-gradients](/projects/infinite-gradients) - An HTML experiment for generating
+randomly created CSS3 gradients (both linear and radial)

 - [color-blind](/projects/color-blind) - Simulate color blindness by converting RGB hex codes

 - [color-harmony](/projects/color-harmony) - Create color scales by rotating hue

 - [color-matrix](/projects/color-matrix) - Apply filters to colors to simulate things like color blindness and night vision

 - [color-palette](/projects/color-palette) - Get a color palette from a uri using phantomjs and color-thief

 - [color-quantize](/projects/color-quantize) - Convert colors to websafe / websmart values

 - [color-stats](/projects/color-stats) - Generate color information based off of the hash of any object (or a valid color string)